spantaleev/matrix-docker-ansible-deploy/docs/maintenance-synapse.md

 ansible-playbook -i inventory/hosts setup.yml --tags=rust-synapse-compress-state
 ```

+The shortcut command with `just` program is also available: `just run-tags rust-synapse-compress-state`

 By default, all rooms with more than `100000` state group rows will be compressed.
 If you need to adjust this, pass: `--extra-vars='matrix_synapse_rust_synapse_compress_state_min_state_groups_required=SOME_NUMBER_HERE'` to the command above.

 After state compression, you may wish to run a [`FULL` Postgres `VACUUM`](./maintenance-postgres.md#vacuuming-postgresql).